SoftCactusTeam/Warcraft-Heroes-Beyond-Time/docs/victor_contribution.md

 - I've drawn and animated all the background in the main menu / settings.
 - I've been in charge of some sound fx of the game.
 - I've been in charge of the video module.
+- I've been in charge of the web page.

 Along with other members, I've also done playtesting, some design decisions and bug fixing.